EXCLUSIVE - Second Arab monitor may quit Syria over violence

 "We did not feel afraid or threatened while talking to them.
 In all the areas we went to, we did not meet any gunmen, unless they had hidden their guns," he said.
 "What we found were citizens in their homes who spoke of their suffering."

-(Additional reporting by Ayman Samir in Cairo and Alistair Lyon and Dominic Evans in Beirut.
-Writing by Lin Noueihed; Editing by Richard Meares and Giles Elgood)
+(Additional reporting by Ayman Samir in Cairo and Alistair Lyon in Beirut.
+Writing by Lin Noueihed; Edited by Richard Meares)